 Food elimination trial, where your cat is placed on a novel diet to see if the lesions go away, he will then be challenged by going back on his regular diet to see if they return.

 Skin patch tests – To check for common allergies such as dust mites, pollen.

 How are skin lesions treated?

 Treatment of skin lesions depends on the underlying cause and may include:

-Lime sulfur dips to treat mites.
+Lime sulfur dips to treat mites and ringworm.

-Antibiotics to treat skin infections, abscesses.
+Antibiotics to treat skin infections, folliculitis, and abscesses.

 Surgical removal of benign or cancerous tumours.